Azerbaijan

 - Family And Social Structure

-- The family is the cornerstone of Azerbaijani society, with extended families often living together or nearby.
-Social structures are hierarchical, with respect for elders being paramount.
+- Family is the cornerstone of Azerbaijani society, with extended families often living together or nearby.

 - Discipline And Behavior

-- Discipline is generally strict, with an emphasis on respect and obedience.
-Children are taught to value education and family honor.
+- Discipline is typically strict, with an emphasis on respect for elders and adherence to social norms.

 - Authority Attitudes

-- Authority figures, such as teachers and community leaders, are respected, and their guidance is often sought in personal and communal matters.
+- Respect for authority figures, such as teachers and community leaders, is deeply ingrained.

 - Etiquette And Customs